avahidi/arm-foss/docs/02_software.rst

 Software
 ========

 The ARM code is in the sw/ folder.
+This code demonstrates a number of things:

+* bare metal development using GCC
+* Cortex-M initialization without using any assembler code
+* use of printf() from *bmlib*, connected to the USB-UART
+* use of SysTick and NVIC to generate periodic interrupts

+The periodic timer is used to turn on the LEDs on the board.

 Compiler requirements
 ---------------------